TL;DR

 Timelines and milestones

 The next step is laying out clear timelines and breaking these timelines into milestones.
-Milestones help you gauge if your release is on track or how far off it is from its schedule, so you can account for the delay in advance.
+Timelines and milestones help gauge if your release is on track.
+They help understand how far off it is from its schedule, so you can account for the delay in advance.

 Risk management

-By now, you should have a good understanding of what the release will involve.
-Now’s the time to identify potential delays, blockers, or risks that could disrupt progress.
+Risk management in a release means identifying potential delays, blockers, or risks that could disrupt progress.
 Being proactive enables you to create mitigation strategies that can be applied if surprises occur.

 Execution and monitoring